vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 The central horizontal line is the line of the celestial equator (§ 4.4), and the sinuous line represents the ecliptic or the sun's path (8 4.5), but we may ignore these now, and simply concentrate on the moon and the stars or star-clusters near which it passes.

 The moon begins as a thin crescent on the western horizon on the evening of June 12, the day of the first visibility after the new-moon, at an angle of 11°, from the sun which has just set, below the bright stars Castor and Pollux (Punarvasū).
 Then we notice the position of the moon, on successive evenings at sunset: We find she is moving eastward at the rate of about 13° and becoming fuller (increasing in phase).
 She passes the bright star Regulus (Magha) on the 17th, on the 19th, she is half and passes B Leonis (Uttara Phalguni) leaving it a good deal to the north.
 Then she passes the bright star Spica ( α Virginis or Citra) on the 21st, and is then gibbous on the 23rd near the star a-libra (Visakha).
 Then she passes the well known Scorpion-cluster and becomes full on the 27th, near a star-cluster which cannot be seen on the night of full-moon, but can be detected later as the star cluster Sagittarius.
 On the full moon day, she rises nearly at sunset, at 180° from the sun (opposition).
-On each successive night after full moon she rises later and later, and passes the phases in the reverse order, i.e., becomes gibbous+++(=convex)+++ on June 30, when she has the bright star Altair (Śravaņa) far to the north and is half on July 4, and becomes a crescent on July 7 on the eastern sky, and then fails to appear for three days, and must have passed the sun on the 11th July which is the new moon day, when she is with the sun (Amārasyā or conjunction, lit. the sun and the moon living together).
+On each successive night after full moon she rises later and later, and passes the phases in the reverse order, i.e., becomes gibbous+++(=convex)+++ on June 30, when she has the bright star Altair (Śravaṇa) far to the north and is half on July 4, and becomes a crescent on July 7 on the eastern sky, and then fails to appear for three days, and must have passed the sun on the 11th July which is the new moon day, when she is with the sun (Amārasyā or conjunction, lit. the sun and the moon living together).
 On the 12th July, she reappears on the western horizon as a thin crescent, near the star ó-Cancri (Puṣya), and the cycle again starts.

 The crescent of the moon, either in the western or the eastern sky, is always turned away from the sun.